 Callery pear trees (Pyrus calleryana) from the family Rosaceae, were first brought to the United States from China in 1909 to the Arnold Arboretum in Boston.
 Callery pear was again introduced into the U.S. to help develop fire blight resistance in the common pear, which was devastating the pear industry.
 This is somewhat conflicting Calleryana information, as while all current cultivars are resistant to fire blight in northern regions, the disease can still be an issue in trees grown in humid southern climates.

 Around 1950, Calleryana became a popular ornamental leading to the development of an array of genotypes, some of which are self-pollinating.
-Trees were found to not be only visually appealing but highly resilient.
+Trees were found to not be only visually appealing, but highly resilient as well.
 Other than fire blight, they are resistant to many other insects and diseases.

-Callery pear thrives in a wide variety of environments and grows rapidly, often attaining heights of between 12-15 feet (3.7-4.6 m.) in an 8- to 10-year period.
-In the spring, the tree is a sight to behold with colorations from red, yellow to white.
+Callery pear thrives in a wide variety of environments and grows rapidly, often attaining heights of between 12 and 15 feet (4-5 m.) in an eight to ten year period.
+In the spring, the tree is a sight to behold with colorations from red and yellow to white.

 Additional Calleryana Information

 Calleryana blooms in the early spring prior to leaf bud, making a spectacular showing of white blooms.
 Unfortunately, the spring blossoms of Callery pear have a rather displeasing aroma that is fairly short lived as the blooms become fruit.
-Fruit is small, less than a centimeter (0.5 in.) and hard and bitter, but the birds love it.
+Fruit is small, less than a centimeter, hard, and bitter but the birds love it.

-Calleryana can be grown in USDA zones 4-8, with the exception of the cultivar ‘Bradford,’ which is suited to zones 5-8.
+Calleryana can be grown in USDA zones 4 to 8, with the exception of the cultivar ‘Bradford,’ which is suited to zones 5 to 8.
 The Bradford pear is the most familiar of the Callery pear trees.

 Growing Callery Pear Trees